Personal Automobile Insurance

 - Investment Income Report.
 The report needs to translate investment income on policyholder funds into a percentage of earned premium, with separate derivations for liability coverages and physical damage coverages.
 Policyholder funds are defined as the unearned premium reserve and the loss reserve.
 The report needs to include the company profit expectations minus contingencies.

 - Discounts.
 Companies need to list all discounts and a reference to the manual page describing the discount.
 Example: Passive restraint is rule number 7 found on page 23 and gives a 10% discount for vehicles equipped with automatic seatbelts.

 - Credit Scoring Statement.
+Answer all six questions required within the Credit Scoring Statement instructions.
+The Credit Scoring Statement is not considered complete unless all of the requisite information is provided.
 If the company uses credit-based insurance scoring (CBIS) in any manner relating to this program, please provide the following:

 - The name of the CBIS model being used and the name of the entity that developed the model;

 - If the CBIS model has previously been filed by the company via SERFF during or after June 2009, the Nevada state tracking number and approval date of the SERFF filing in which the model was submitted;

 - If the model has not been previously filed via SERFF or was filed prior to June 2009, a copy of the CBIS model and all relevant explanatory documentation (note that this also applies in cases where the model was previously submitted in a paper filing), which may be included in a confidential attachment if the entity that developed the model has not previously agreed to disclose the model algorithm publicly;

 - A statement on the number of rating tiers and the approximate rating difference from one tier to the next;